albertalvin8080/albertalvin8080/README.md

 ###
 <h3>About Me</h3>
-<p align="left">My objective is to become astonishingly great at what I like to do.
+<p align="left">My objective is to become an expert at what I like to do.
 That is, programming and solving problems, all of them, until there are more to solve again.</p>

 ###